ramselvaraj/ramselvaraj.github.io/_pages/about.md

 About Me
 ======
   I am a 4th-year student at PES University. <br>
-  My interests are broadly in the fields of Machine Learning & Algorithms. <br>
+  My interests are broadly in the fields of Machine Learning, Edge computing and Linux <br>
-  Lately I have been focusing on Generative AI, specifically large-language models(LLMs) and Latent Diffusion Models (LDMs). <br>
   If you have any questions or are interested in collaborating, please feel free to contact me.

 <!-- Education -->